hadi-alnehlawi/Securrency/README.md

 $ minikube start
 $ minikube addons enable ingress
 ```
-2. Create a namespace `gopeople` and set it as default
+2. Create a namespace `gopeople` and set it as default and create a secret
 ```
 $ kubectl create namespace securrency
 $ kubectl config set-context --current --namespace=gopeople